mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 and an ability to understand the underlying method to arrive at the "good" are needed.
 Both classic and romantic understandings of Quality must be combined.

-### "Fake" Quality
+### Veneer, "fake", Quality

-When Quality is taught or forced and not learned or discovered by oneself through trial and tribulation, it is unappreciated, "fake" Quality.
+When Quality is taught or forced and not learned or discovered by oneself through trials and tribulations, it is un- or under-appreciated, "fake" Quality.

 > It is the little, pathetic attempts at Quality that kill.

 > [...] there is nothing here but dead neon and cement and brick.

 Once you define or teach Quality, it no longer fully exists.
-To truly exists in full form, Quality must be discovered.
+For one to full To truly exist in full form, Quality must be discovered.
 It is with passion, gumption, persistence and the right attitude that help discover true Quality.

-### Quality versus reason

 > [Our culture has the tendency] to do what is "reasonable" even when it isn't any good.